Is the economy in a recession right now? It depends on who you ask and has proven to be a surprisingly contentious question.

 8. Pet care products

 People love their pets!
-And when the economy turns sour, people spend more time at home with them.
+And when the S&P 500 decides to aim for the zero mark, people spend more time at home with them.
 So naturally, to relieve some of their stress, people want to pamper their pets!

 The demand for pet products continued to grow through both the 2001 and 2008-2009 recessions according to MarketWatch.
 Then according to another article by Supermarket News, the pet industry broke $100 billion in 2020, posting a 6.7% increase over 2019.